Resin Drives and Driveways

 Nobody mentions resin aggregate and fails to mention its beauty.
-Not only do resin bound driveways look naturally attractive after installation, but also you have an avenue to play around with your creative side.
+Not only do resin bound gravel drives look naturally attractive after installation, but also you have an avenue to play around with your creative side.
 You can mash in different colours or have different shapes fit perfectly together.

 How Long Do Resin Driveways Take to Install

-Because it can be installed over the existing surface if suitable, resin bonded driveways can be installed in a few days.
+Because it can be installed over the existing surface if suitable, resin bound overlay driveways can be installed in a few days.
 That would be convenient, right?
 Definitely!
 It saves on cumulative cost and minor inconveniences.
 Resin bound (full excavate will take a little longer due to extra work that need completing)

 How Long Will My Driveway Last

-With proper installation resin will give you service in good condition for a very long time.
+With proper installation resin drives will give you excellent service in very good condition for a very long time.
 How long is a long time you ask?
 There are examples of resin driveways that were laid well over 12 years ago that look like they were installed yesterday.

 Do They Take Much Looking After

 The whole point of having resin bound paving is the low maintenance.
 To get your driveway looking as good as new is as simply jet spraying it and using a hard brush to remove leaves and any other kind of rubbish .
 No special treatment that costs you extra is involved with a resin driveway because we know your money is precious, resin driveways have been designed in such a way to leave you with minimal or zero maintenance, lets face it the less we have to do the better we can spend our free time.
 Your new resin driveway will also last for many years.

 Is Resin Slippery When Wet